Halton, Runcorn: Demography

 Population statistics were recorded separately for the parish of Halton until the village was incorporated into its larger neighbour under the Runcorn New Town (Designation) Order 1964.

 The population of Halton Village in 1664 has been estimated as 375.
+In 1961, the parish had a population of 1,467.

 Today

-The village is now entirely residential.
-It is surrounded to the west and north by the estates of Runcorn New Town.
+The village is now entirely residential, surrounded to the west and north by the estates of Runcorn New Town.
 To the south is Halton Lea, a shopping mall, and other retail and entertainment outlets.
 To the east is Town Park.
 The castle is a Grade I listed building and a scheduled ancient monument, and there are a number of other listed buildings in the village.
 There are two public houses, the Castle Hotel, which is incorporated into the structure of the castle and which contains the former courthouse, and the Norton Arms.
 In the village are two active churches, the Anglican Church of St Mary and Trinity Methodist Church.

-The Village has a Millennium Green, one of a series of 245 charity-run public Greenspaces created at the Turn of the Millennium.
+The Village has a Millennium Green, one of a series of 245 charity-run public green spaces created at the turn of the millennium.